dehaenw/ultra_enumerate/README.md

 c:1:23.N45.c:6:7.C894.c:7:2.c:%10:%11.C5.C38.c:%10:1.c:%11:6.C9
 ```

-The speed is relatively practical, for example the output 100000 nasal decongestant random SMILES take about 2 minutes to generate.
+The speed is relatively practical, for example the output 100000 nasal decongestant random SMILES take about 2 seconds to generate.

 ## limitations
 For the moment stereochemistry is ignored.